Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Known-Issues.md

 *failed to resolve table or column expression named*

 #### Cause

 The underlying data is not present in the Log Analytics table.

+#### Resolution

 For VM Alerts please enable [VM Insights](Monitoring-and-Alerting#log-alerts)

 ## Tagging on resources from preview version is not updated